fishmanjohn/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach does not retun an array .map does

 2. What is the difference between a function and a method?

+a method is a function that is the property of an object.

 3. What is closure?

+the property that allows a function to reach things from the global scope but keeps things from the global scope from accessing items in the functions local scope.

 4. Describe the four rules of the 'this' keyword.

+ [1] window and object binding, when in the global scope this = the console object.
+[2] implisit binding, when a function is called with a preceeding dot.
+[3] new binding, when a constructor function is used.
+[4] explict binding, when ever you use call or apply.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? replaces the .call() method

 ## Project Set up